 Start of Block: Wealth tax (pooled)

-Q278 Imagine a wealth tax applying on households with net worth above £5 million, enacted in all countries around the world.
-In the UK, the tax revenues collected would be £20 billion per year (that is, 0.9% of UK GDP), while it would be $1 billion in all low-income countries taken together (700 million people live in a low-income country, most of them in Africa).
+Q278 Imagine a wealth tax on households with net worth above £5 million, enacted in all countries around the world.
+In the UK, the tax revenues collected would amount to £20 billion per year (that is, 0.9% of UK GDP), while it would amount to $1 billion in all low-income countries taken together (700 million people live in a low-income country, most of them in Africa).
 Each country would retain part of the revenues it collects, and the remaining part would be pooled at the global level to finance infrastructure and public services in low-income countries.
 What percentage should be pooled to finance low-income countries (instead of retained in the country's national budget)?